 Ready to get started?
 Let’s go!

-All-too-often, students get overwhelmed not only with how much there is to learn but over which study guide they should invest their trust in.
-But with the NCLEX fast approaching, your challenge shouldn't be to memorize every single word of your 1,000+ page study guide (or to invent a brand new pen from scratch).
+All too often, nursing students get overwhelmed not only with how much there is to learn but over which study guide they should invest their trust in.
+But with the NCLEX fast approaching, your challenge shouldn't be to memorize every single word of your 1,000+ page study guide.

-Unfortunately, many students believe they have to learn everything in the NCLEX guide they’re using.
 This is a recipe for cognitive overload, and it’s not at all true.
-There’s a much smaller portion of knowledge you need to master in order to pass.
+There’s a much smaller portion of knowledge you need to master to pass.
 The problem?
 Most NCLEX study guides don’t make it clear (or they don’t know) what that portion of knowledge is.

-3. What you need to know to pass the NCLEX
+Okay, so what exactly DO you need to know to pass either the NCLEX Practical Nurse (PN) or Registered Nurse (RN) tests?

-For practical purposes, the NCLEX practical nurse (PN) and registered nurse (RN) tests are almost exactly the same when it comes to content.
-The main difference is in how they frame the test questions, and this reflects the roles of practical versus registered nurses in a hospital.
+Well, for starters, they're almost exactly the same when it comes to content.
+The main difference is how they frame the test questions, and this reflects the roles of practical versus registered nurses in a hospital.

 The NCLEX test plan is broken up into these sections: